 Mark Grant, Ph.D., MBA, CISSP, RiskSec Group LLC

-This roundtable will consist of finance professionals within the short line rail industry and the session content will consist of challenges and solutions they have each encountered within their respective companies.
+This roundtable will consist of finance professionals within the short line rail industry and the session content will consist of challenges and solutions they have each encountered with their companies.

 MODERATOR(S):